Sir George Cockburn

 In January 1810 Cockburn was appointed to the Implacable 74, which as the Duguay-Trouin had been captured at the Battle of Trafalgar, and after attending Court and then the First Lord of the Admiralty, he hoisted a broad pennant and sailed from Plymouth at the beginning of March on a secret expedition in company with the Imperieuse38, Captain Thomas Garth, and two smaller vessels.
 On 7 March, he landed two agents at Quiberon Bay with the intention of arranging the flight of King Ferdinand of Spain from the fortress at Valençay, but the mission failed when the French police were alerted, and the agents were cornered.
 The squadron was still of the Villaine River in early May before returning to Portsmouth, and by the end of the month Cockburn was back in London where he was introduced once more to the King.

 After a brief visit to the Scheldt, where he found that reports of a French fleet at Flushing proved to be incorrect, the Implacable sailed from Plymouth to Portsmouth on 7 July 1810 to be paid, and a fortnight later, flying the flag of Rear-Admiral Sir Richard Keats, she departed for Cadiz.
 On 22 August Cockburn was detached on a mission up the coast to land a Spanish Army under Colonel Luis Roberto de Lacy off the Huelva River, preparatory to a surprise attack on the French at Moguer.
 His return to Cadiz was of a brief duration, for on 6 September he was detached to accompany two 120-gun Spanish ships, the Prince of Asturias and Santa Ana, to Havana, and thereafter to collect $2,000,000 from Vera Cruz for the Cortes.
-By early November the three vessels were off Puerto Rico, with reports that the Implacable had sent fifty-three of her own men to assist the Spaniards in working their ships, and Cockburn eventually returned from this mission to Cadiz on 10 February 1811.
+By early November the three vessels were off Puerto Rico, with reports that the Implacable had sent fifty-three of her own men to assist the Spaniards in working their ships.
+Reaching Vera Cruz on 23 November, Cockburn not only lost fifteen men to sickness but was also unable to obtain the treasure that had been expected, taking a substitute cargo aboard instead and returning from this mission to Cadiz on 10 February 1811.
 Within a month he was detached with the armed boats of the fleet to support a Spanish and British assault on the French rear, and he arrived in time to assist in the securing of prisoners following the Battle of Barossa on 5 March.

 On 21 April 1811, Cockburn was sent home aboard the Druid 32, armed en-flute, by Keats and the British ambassador to Spain who was then based at Cadiz, Sir Henry Wellesley, in order to canvas the government’s opinion on mediation between Spain and her rebellious South American colonies, a move which it was thought would be beneficial to the Spanish war effort against France.
 Arriving at Portsmouth on 1 May, he headed straight up to London.
 Here he remained whilst the machines of government and diplomacy sought to form a commission that would include Cockburn, and that would attempt to reconcile Spain and her colonies.
 At the end of May, he was introduced to the Prince Regent at a levee by the foreign secretary, Marquess Wellesley, and he was appointed a colonel of marines on 1 August.
 He attended a dinner with Wellesley and Spanish notables at Apsley House towards the end of the month, and finally, on 26 November, he was ordered to raise a commodore’s broad pennant aboard the Grampus 50.
 Hopes that the three-man commission would soon depart proved precipitate however, and the delay continued into 1812, in March of which year he both attended a levee and enjoyed the birth of his first child, a daughter.
 Eventually, on 9 April, he hoisted his broad pennant at Portsmouth aboard the Grampus, Captain William Hanwell, following the replacement of Wellesley as foreign secretary by Viscount Castlereagh.
 Sailing the next day from Portsmouth with his two fellow commissioners, he reached Cadiz on 21 April and began discussions with Sir Henry Wellesley and the Spanish government.
 It soon became evident that the Cortes was intractable in its refusal to deal with all the respective parties in South America and after Cockburn had sent the brig Magnet 16 back to England for fresh instructions in June, he then returned to Portsmouth from Cadiz aboard the Grampus on 4 August, whereupon he went up to London for a long conference with Lord Castlereagh.
 Thus, did one of His Majesty’s most active officers waste sixteen months of his career.